dgraph-io/dgraph/wiki/content/deploy/decrypt.md

 reasons, including:

 * Migration of data from an encrypted cluster to a non-encrypted cluster
-* Making major changes to your data or schema by directly editing an RDF file or schema file
+* Making large changes to your data or schema by directly editing an RDF file or schema file

 To support these scenarios, Dgraph includes a `decrypt`